 Like many ‘seekers', I explored a diversity of teachings and paths from an early age.
-I tried different forms of meditation and listened to teachers and gurus of different traditions.
-None of them grabbed me, although I could see beauty and value in each.
+I tried different forms of meditation and listened to teachers of different traditions.
+Although I could see beauty and value in each, none of them felt like my path.
 My experience of the Diamond Approach was different.
-By my second retreat, I was galvanized with the realization that this was a living teaching: It had a palpable flow, and I felt as though I had entered a stream and the current was carrying me.
-I knew without a doubt that the living flow of this teaching would carry me further than I could go on my own.
-This was exciting!
-It was also scary, as a true path will take you to your edges and beyond – into the unknown.
+I was quickly galvanized with the realization that this is a living teaching: It had a palpable flow, and I felt as though I had entered a stream and the current was carrying me.
+I knew without doubt that this teaching would carry me further than I could go on my own, and this realization was exciting, humbling, and even a little frightening.
+A true path will take you to your edges and beyond.
 The caterpillar forming its chrysalis has no idea that it will become a butterfly.
 In a similar way, human beings entering the Diamond Approach teaching are beginning a journey of profound and ongoing transformation.
 It is with great joy and gratitude that I dedicate myself to this teaching, as a student and as a teacher.

-You can get a partial understanding by reading about this path, but real understanding comes from experience, private sessions and/or group work.
-The Diamond Approach is "alchemical" in the sense that it has the potential for radical transformation, lead into gold.
-In this work you are not improving yourself, you are changing your understanding of who and what you are as you open to true nature.
+You can get a partial understanding by reading about this path, but real understanding comes from experience – private sessions and/or group work.
+The Diamond Approach is "alchemical" in the sense that it gifts the potential for radical transformation, lead into gold.
+In this work you are not improving yourself; rather, you are changing your understanding of who and what you are as you open to true nature.
 Although it's radically transformational, it is also supportive, working with a compassionate intelligence of how and when your soul can optimally unfold.

-I write on topics related to consciousness and the Diamond Approach on my Facebook page:
+I write on topics related to consciousness and the Diamond Approach on my Facebook pages:

 I post on Twitter as @DA_Inner_Work